 How much do you know about Autism?
-It is never late to learn more and bring awareness about the unknown in our own personal lives.
+It is never late to learn more and bring awareness to autism, something not all of us experience every day.
 The more we learn, the more successful we become in connecting with other people.

 Here are some facts about Autism that we can learn from.